SethRobertson/GitBestPractices/0main.md

 While this touches with the next topic of integration with external tools, including bug/issue/request tracking numbers in your commit messages provides a great deal of associated information to people trying to understand what is going on.
+You should also enforce your standards on commit messages, when possible, through hooks.
+See "Enforce standards in hooks" below.

 ## Integration with external tools